danngreen/STM32DDRFW-UTIL/README.md

 “Save Config File” button output formatted DDR registers in DDR_Config_file.txt (check logs for the file location if no project has been created).
 It calls the “save” command described in Command description table.

-The tests described in *§1.3.4.1 Test description* can be executed in the DDR Test Suite of STM32CubeMX.
+The tests described in *§1.2.4.1 Test description* can be executed in the DDR Test Suite of STM32CubeMX.

 Select a test and click on “Run test” button.

 Test result is displayed in DDR interactive logs.

-***Note:***
+***Notes:***

-- *As mentioned in §1.3.4.2 Test infinite read/write access to ddr, “Infinite read” and “Infinite write” tests are only available in Engineering mode and require breaking in STM3CubeIDE debugger.
+- *As mentioned in §1.2.4.2 Test infinite read/write access to ddr, “Infinite read” and “Infinite write” tests are only available in Engineering mode and require breaking in STM3CubeIDE debugger.
 That is why these tests are not available in STM32CubeMX DDR Test Suite.*
+- *This is the same for expert tests (only on STM32MP2 series), they are not available in STM32CubeMX DDR Test Suite as mentioned in §1.2.4.3.*
 - *In STM32CubeMX, test 17 of the DDR Test Suite is implemented in STM32CubeMX:*

  ***Test 17 “Overclocking (5%) test”*** *: Run Level1 intensive tests with DDR clock increase by ~5% (up to 30MHz)*